IQ.cash Price Hits $0.0060 on Top Exchanges (IQ)

 IQ.cash Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as IQ.cash directly using US dollars.
-Investors seeking to trade IQ.cash should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+It is usually not currently possible to purchase alternative cryptocurrencies such as IQ.cash directly using U.S. dollars.
+Investors seeking to acquire IQ.cash should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase IQ.cash using one of the aforementioned exchanges.

 Receive News & Updates for IQ.cash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IQ.cash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.